v1nch3ns0/verish/README.md

 to learn rust (my new favourite language now haha) and i was bored
 ## to test it
-make sure you have cargo and rustup and the nix crate all you have to do is clone the repo:
+make sure you have cargo and rustup and the crates: nix, ctrlc

+all you have to do is clone the repo:

 `git clone https://github.com/v1nch3ns0/verish`